transducens/apertium-cli-omegat/README.md

 ant jar
 ```

-and copy build/jar/apertium-cli-omegat.jar and the contents of lib into the plugins folder of OmegaT.
+(or download the jar from the build folder) and copy build/jar/apertium-cli-omegat.jar and the contents of lib into the plugins folder of OmegaT.